 Just in Time Tips Newsletter

-Read through the Just in Time Tips newsletter from the week of 11/23 of B term - Undergrad Studies is cheering you on during this last week of the term!
+Read through the Just in Time Tips newsletter from the week of 12/7 of B term - Undergrad Studies is cheering you on during this last week of the term!

 The newsletter comes out weekly from Undergraduate Studies (you can also find it in your WPI email).
 It has some academic ideas and resources designed to help you get organized before the term begins.
 Email UndergradStudies@wpi.edu with any questions.

 We have many resources available to students taking online courses.
 From scientific or engineering software to the Global Lab (creating videos, websites, and more) to virtual activities to IT and software to project starter ideas and so much more, there is lots to check out.